pevargas/mhfb/swing/formal/README.md

 Spring Formal
 =============

 This event was a formal swing dance.
-Please see [the creative brief][d] for the specifics of what I needed to accomplish.
+Please see ![the creative brief][Formal Affair Creative Brief 11.04.13.doc] for the specifics of what I needed to accomplish.
 Below are the peices I needed to execute.
 For my first time using Adobe Illustrator, I think I did a good job, haha!

 Web Portal Graphic
 -------------------